Beard Transplant: Procedure, Cost & the Best Clinics in 2023

 The reason beard hair transplants are so successful is that implanted hair comes from your very own head.

 But won’t you miss this hair?
 Not quite.
 Hair is often taken from spots with the highest hair density, which aren’t affected by male pattern baldness.
-These are usually the lower back of the head and the sides.

 Depending on the surgeon’s skills, they may also harvest hairs from your neck and jawbone, depending on how many grafts your new beard may require.